Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Deliver: where you can export and render your video projects

-You’ll essentially be working through most, if not all of these workspaces to turn your raw footage into a high quality video that you’ll be proud of.
-And if you’re doing it correctly, you’ll be moving from left to right, starting in ‘Media’ and working your way along the workspaces as you go through each of the editing phases.
+You’ll be working through most of these workspaces to turn your raw footage into a high quality video that you’ll be proud of.
+You’ll likely be moving from left to right, starting in ‘Media’ and working your way along to ‘Deliver’ as you go through each of the editing phases.

-There are 3 things you should ideally do before you start editing your video which we’ll run through now.
+There are 3 things you should do before you start editing your video.

 • Timeline Frame Rate: We use 25 frames per second (you will most likely select 24, 25 or 30fps depending on the type of footage that you have)